idolize/redux-requests/README.md

 ## What's going on: before and after

-The `attemptRequest` helper is actually very simple (and completely optional).
+The `attemptRequest` function is actually just a simple helper (and is completely optional).
 All it does is the following:

 1. Add `meta.httpRequest` fields to your Action objects
   - `meta.httpRequest.url` is required, and will be used as the unique identifier for the request